Allasstar/DataKeeper/README.md

 ## **BootstrapSO** (SO)
 The purpose of this SO for managing the initialization and bootstrapping of scenes in a Unity project.

+## **UI**
+The `ApplyPreset` class is a MonoBehaviour script designed to apply presets to any MonoBehaviour Components in the Unity editor if they are valid and applicable.

 ## **ActEngine**